holdex/holdex-venture-studio/.github/CONTRIBUTING.md

 If the source-code modification is required, the solution is presented as [GitHub PR](https://docs.github.com/en/pull-requests).

 #### PR requirement
-We usually reject PRs which don't correspont to the following criteria:
+We usually reject PRs which don't correspond to the following criteria:

 1. **Small size**.
 [Keep PRs small](https://artsy.github.io/blog/2021/03/09/strategies-for-small-focused-pull-requests/) and completable within 3-4 hours.
 If the solution requires more time, then decompose the problem into smaller problems until you can solve that problem within 3-4 hours.
 2. **Clear naming**.
 When creating PRs and commits, make sure the name of the PR is [clean and simple](https://pulsar.apache.org/contribute/develop-semantic-title/#how-to-write-good-pr-titles).
 You must follow [Conventional Commit](https://www.conventionalcommits.org) guidelines.